The Similan Islands are renowned for those looking at diving from Khao Lak, offering some of the best in Thailand.

 A variety of hotels in Khao Lak, suitable for every wallet, ensure you will have an enjoyable and relaxed stay before and after your dive trip.

 When you arrive at Phuket Airport, a taxi ride to Khao Lak takes approximately 1.5 hours.
 Several buses run daily between Phuket Town and Khao Lak, which is about a 2 hour ride.
 Some dive operators include free shared transport from Phuket to Khao Lak so do enquire when you book your dive holiday.

 Khao Lak hotels are scattered across the town and cater for all budgets.
-At present, in COVID times, it would be best to check the famous hotel booking sites which hotels are open as it varies greatly per week and month.
+At present, it would be best to check the famous hotel booking sites as which hotels are open as it varies greatly per week and month.

 Panoramic views are never in short supply in Thailand.
 Easily one of the best ones in the country is Samet Nangshe, which is not far from Khao Sok National Park and more or less on the way to Phuket.

 From the mountain tops, you can overlook Phang Nga Bay with its incredible limestone islands.
 Words will not do it justice, it is a sight to behold.

 It is definitely worth staying overnight in one of the tents or small bungalows so you can see the breathtaking sunrise over the bay at the crack of dawn.
 Do not expect any luxurious accommodation here though, it is all very basic.